mlg556/mlg556.github.io/_posts/2019-02-02-collatz-conjecture-with-python3.md

 ![](/assets/2019-02-02-collatz-conjecture-with-python3/collatz_1M.png)

-We can observe that the function $log_{2} x$ acts as a lower bound for the number of steps, and the figure reaches horizontal stability except for some outliers.
+We can observe that the function $$log_{2} x$$ acts as a lower bound for the number of steps, and the figure reaches horizontal stability except for some outliers.

 Just to utilize the `collatzer_steps()` function, let us see the steps a very large number takes.
-Since the y axis starts off quite high and diminishes rather quickly, I will use a $\log y$ axis.
+Since the y axis starts off quite high and diminishes rather quickly, I will use a $$\log y$$ axis.

 {% highlight python %}